nuclia/nucliadb/docs/getting-started/quickstart.md

 ### Manually uploading some data

-NucliaDB has a simple Python client which provide an easy way to import and export content.
+NucliaDB has a simple Python client which provides an easy way to import and export content.
 We have some examples [here](../../nucliadb_client/examples/).

-The [simple.py](../../nucliadb_client/examples/simple.py) shows how to extract vectors from text and insert all inside a NucliaDB.
+The [simple.py](../../nucliadb_client/examples/simple.py) shows how to extract vectors from text and to insert them all inside a NucliaDB.
 Using a running NucliaDB, we can test it with:

 ```bash
 cd nucliadb_client/examples